winton/ts-transformer-json-schema/README.md

 You need to change it for build, ts-node and jest.
 But first follow the guide how to use the custom transformer with ttypescript.

-## How to use the custom transformer

-Unfortunately, TypeScript itself does not currently provide any easy way to use custom transformers (See https://github.com/Microsoft/TypeScript/issues/14419).
-The followings are the example usage of the custom transformer.

 ```ts
 import { schema } from 'ts-transformer-json-schema';